-Building Regulations For Stove Installations
+Building Regulations for Chimney Installations

 Do I need to line my existing chimney?

-Most houses built after 1964 should have a concrete/clay inner liner in which case you probably dont need to reline unless there is a problem with your existing system.
+Most houses built after 1964 should have a concrete/clay inner liner in which case you probably don't need to reline unless there is a problem with your existing system.

 The existing chimney/flue should be swept clean before any stove installation and checked for condition and correct operation.
 A smoke pellet should be burned at the bottom to check for any leaks or blockages.
 Your local chimney sweep should be able to advise on your chimney condition if you are not sure.

 We always advise that chimneys in older properties should be lined.

 You must notify building control before installing any chimney (unless you are approved to self-certify, such as HETAS engineers).

 Chimney design rules

 - The minimum chimney height recommended for the minimum performance of wood-burning and multi-fuel appliances is 4.5m from the top of the appliance to the top of the chimney.

 - The distance between the cowl of the flue and the adjacent roof/wall/structure should be higher than 2.3 meters.